List of east–west roads in Toronto: Wellesley Street

 Wellesley Street is named after Arthur Wellesley, 1st Duke of Wellington, who is best known for his victory over Napoleon at the Battle of Waterloo in 1815, and for a short and unpopular tenure as Prime Minister of Britain between 1828 and 1830.

 Wellesley Street begins at the entrance to the University of Toronto at Queen's Park Crescent.
 The road passes immediately north of the Ontario Legislative Building, bisecting Queen's Park and separating the legislative building from the greenspace portion of the park.
-Wellesley station, a stop on Line 1 Yonge–University of the city's subway system, is located just east of the corner of Wellesley with Yonge Street.
-East of Yonge Street, Wellesley serves as one of the defining streets of the Church and Wellesley district, the city's primary gay village.
-Further east past Sherbourne, the street marks the boundary between the St. James Town and Cabbagetown neighbourhoods.
+The main entrance of Wellesley station on Line 1 Yonge–University of the city's subway system is located just east of the corner of Wellesley Street with Yonge Street.
+East of Yonge Street, Wellesley Street serves as one of the defining streets of the Church and Wellesley district, the city's primary gay village.
+Further east past Sherbourne Street, the street marks the boundary between the St. James Town and Cabbagetown neighbourhoods.

 The road's status as a significant arterial thoroughfare ends at Parliament Street, although it continues as a residential street for a further half-kilometre before ending at Wellesley Park overlooking the Don Valley.